 Though calculations of theoretical examples can tell you hypothetical values of lux for given arrangements of light sources, in practice there are more straightforward ways of measuring lux.

-The formula E = F x UF x MF / A for illuminance E (sometimes denoted as I), average lumens value from a light source F (sometimes Ll), coefficient of utilization UF (or Cu) and light source maintenance factor MF (or LLF) and area per lamp A. The coefficient is also referred to as the utilization factor, and it accounts for the coloring of the surfaces of the light source.
+for illuminance E (sometimes denoted as I), average lumens value from a light source F (sometimes Ll), coefficient of utilization UF (or Cu) and light source maintenance factor MF (or LLF) and area per lamp A. The coefficient is also referred to as the utilization factor, and it accounts for the coloring of the surfaces of the light source.
 The maintenance factor, or light loss factor, describes how the lamp lets the level of light fall over time.

 Using a lux Measurement Chart

 Light meters measure the intensity of light and can tell you the illuminance.
 You may also consider using sources such as an online lux measurement chart.
 EngineeringToolBox offers tables on illumination values for common light sources in lux.
 Other examples of online lux measurement chart values can tell you about the recommended illuminances in various environments.
 Banner Engineering offers one that tells you this.